 An SA may include additional information in the comment section that define basic terms and provide supplemental information related to the services or goods being requested.
 Actions required of the contractor by the SA instructions must be completed before the contractor submits the invoice for payment.

 If VR changes an SA in any manner, such as changing the service dates, quantity of service, or description of a good, a copy of the new, signed SA must be given to the contractor when the change is made.
 Before providing or to continue to provide the good or services, the contractor must contact the customer's VR counselor or ILS-OIB worker to ensure authorization is in place and valid.
-If efforts to obtain an updated SA from VR staff have been unsuccessful, contact your regional Q or RPSS.
+If efforts to obtain an updated SA from VR staff have been unsuccessful, contact your Q or RPSS.

 The contractor must keep a copy of all SAs in the contractor's customer records.